(flutemetamol F 18) Injection

 - A positive Vizamyl scan does not establish a diagnosis of AD or other cognitive disorder.

-- Safety and effectiveness of Vizamyl have not been
+- Safety and effectiveness of Vizamyl have not been established for:

 - Predicting development of dementia or other neurologic condition.